valmassoi/lunch-n-learn-front-end-16/README.md

 The Demo in this repo doesn't go into `Redux`

 #### Prop types
 Check the type of a property passed in.
-Not requrired to do.
+Not required to do.
 ```JavaScript
 ComponentName.propTypes = {
   someProp: PropTypes.object.isRequired,